Mobile Mapping System Market Size and Share

 By Mounting Type: Vehicle Platforms Maintain Lead as Drones Accelerate

-Vehicle-mounted platforms controlled 62% of the mobile mapping systems market in 2024, favored for highway and rail corridors where uninterrupted acquisition at posted speeds maximized productivity.
+Vehicle-mounted platforms controlled 62% of the mobile mapping system market in 2024, favored for highway and rail corridors where uninterrupted acquisition at posted speeds maximized productivity.
 Dual-head scanners on SUVs captured both pavement distress and roadside assets during a single pass, consolidating budgets across transportation agencies.

 By Application: Imaging Services Lead While Emergency Response Accelerates

 Imaging services contributed 28% of 2024 revenue as orthophotos and 360-degree panoramas complemented LiDAR-derived meshes for asset inventories.
-Utilities adopted automated pole detection from imagery to defer field inspections, demonstrating the ongoing relevance of high-resolution photos within an increasingly 3D-oriented mobile mapping systems market.
+Utilities adopted automated pole detection from imagery to defer field inspections, demonstrating the ongoing relevance of high-resolution photos within an increasingly 3D-oriented mobile mapping system market.

 Emergency-response planning, growing at 21.10% CAGR, leveraged near-real-time indoor GIS and drone LiDAR to support flood, wildfire, and earthquake scenarios.
 Public-safety agencies integrated live sensor feeds into command centers, highlighting the transition from episodic mapping to continuous situational awareness.
-The rising frequency of climate-related events is therefore anchoring a defensible growth corridor for the mobile mapping systems market.
+The rising frequency of climate-related events is therefore anchoring a defensible growth corridor for the mobile mapping system market.

 Note: Segment shares of all individual segments available upon report purchase